IBM/solsa/README.md

 ## Development

-To contribute to the development of SolSA, you will need to clone this
+To contribute to the development of SolSA, you will need to clone this repository and install and build SolSA:
-repository:
 ```shell
 git clone https://github.com/IBM/solsa/solsa.git
 cd solsa
 npm install
 npm run build
 ```
-Make sure to use the `solsa` CLI from your clone.
+Make sure to use the `solsa` CLI from your clone (for example by adjusting your path).